by Diane Spicer

 Everyone else on a hiking trail?

 Your hiking food matters!
-A lot!

 Get started exploring the wonderful world of tasty, nutritious hiking food here.

 Or select your preference from these hiking food resources: